 Study Period: The time period for this study began in May 2000 and has continued on to November 2015.

-National Application: Delineating the current extent of the wetlands using remote sensing data, and software such as ArcGIS and ERDAS IMAGINE, has contributed to NASA Ecological Forecasting.
+National Application Area: Delineating the current extent of the wetlands using remote sensing data, and software such as ArcGIS and ERDAS IMAGINE, has contributed to NASA Ecological Forecasting.
 LULC processes are common and important for many applications, both for increasing scientific knowledge and as tool for enhanced decision-making.
 The process and methodologies developed here will provide an aid and guidelines for classifying LULC on higher resolution scale than C-CAP.
 This will allow organizations throughout the nation to better protect and manage their wetlands and watersheds.

 Project Partner: Partnership with APNEP started in the Spring of 2015.
 The primary goal of APNEP is to protect the resources of the Albemarle-Pamlico estuary system.
 They seek a better understanding of how the individual parts of the ecosystem function together as a whole to maintain a healthy environment.
 They are focused on analyzing both short and long term trends and utilizing citizen’s groups, researchers, local governments, and state/federal agencies to determine problem areas within the region to monitor and restore (APNEP, n.d.).